 The Mekong region – consisting of Vietnam, Lao People’s Democratic Republic (Lao PDR), and Cambodia - is frequently affected by natural disasters, especially floods, droughts and typhoons.
 With the vast majority of the population in the three countries largely relying on agriculture, people’s livelihoods are often damaged by recurrent hazards, coupled with irregular seasonal patterns caused by climate change.
 Deforestation, erosion of riverbanks and improper land use are additional man-made factors augmenting the impact of these events.

-With its long coastline, Vietnam is regularly affected by cyclones and tropical storms.
+With its long coastline, cyclones and tropical storms are a regular occurence in Vietnam.
 While local capacity to withstand and respond to natural disasters has been substantially enhanced in the last decade, additional support is sometimes required when large-scale disasters strike.

-In 2017, the European Commission committed €1.8 million for disaster preparedness projects in the Mekong region as it seeks to reduce risks posed by natural disasters to the most vulnerable populations, as well as improve local communities’ resilience.
-The latest allocation has brought the total humanitarian aid in the three Mekong countries to €34.3 million since 2009: over €14.5 million in Cambodia, €9.35 million in Lao PDR, and €10.7 million in Vietnam.
-Out of the total funding, €33.5 million has been dedicated to disaster preparedness initiatives, which started in 1995.
+In 2017, the European Commission committed €1.8 million for disaster preparedness projects in the Mekong region as it sought to reduce risks posed by natural disasters to the most vulnerable populations and improve local communities’ resilience.
+The latest allocation brought the total humanitarian aid in the three Mekong countries to €34.3 million since 2009: over €14.5 million in Cambodia, €9.35 million in Lao PDR, and €10.7 million in Vietnam.
+Out of the total funding, €33.5 million was dedicated to disaster preparedness initiatives, which started in 1995.

-The programmes have strengthened disaster preparedness capacities through training of disaster management committees at the local level, integration of disaster risk reduction into local planning, implementation of small-scale mitigation measures such as reinforcing of school buildings, latrines and wells against floods, raising walkways and small dykes, as well as setting up early warning systems.
-The programme also prioritises education, public awareness campaigns and epidemic surveillance in high risk areas.
+The programmes have strengthened disaster preparedness capacities through training disaster management committees at the local level, integration of disaster risk reduction into local planning, implementation of small-scale mitigation measures such as reinforcing of school buildings, latrines and wells against floods, raising walkways, small dykes, and setting up early warning systems.
+The programme also prioritises education, public awareness campaigns and epidemic surveillance in high-risk areas.

 In late 2013, a total of €4 million were provided following the devastation caused by cyclones Wutip and Nari in both Cambodia and Vietnam.
 In Cambodia, €2 million was allocated for emergency shelter, food aid, livelihoods, water, sanitation and hygiene, while another €1 million was used for early recovery such as rehabilitation of small-scale infrastructure and medium-term food assistance.
 In Vietnam, a €1 million tranche of aid was released to provide shelter, livelihood support, and water, sanitation and hygiene for victims.